grncd/YASG/README.md

 1. Clone this repository.
 2. Open the project in **Unity 6000.3.2f1** or newer.
-3. That’s it, no additional setup is required.
+3. That’s it, no additional setup is required. (i think)

 ---